johnzastrow/johnzastrow.github.io/_posts/2014-03-06-arcmap-10-2-slowness.md

     - Uncategorized
 ---

-We’ve been experiencing <del>some</del> a lot of slowness with ArcMap 10.2 across many Windows 7 (64-bit of course) Pro and Enterprise machines.
+We've been experiencing <del>some</del> a lot of slowness with ArcMap 10.2 across many Windows 7 (64-bit of course) Pro and Enterprise machines.
 So my colleague has done a lot of research, phone calling (with Esri), and troubleshooting to arrive at the following helpful information.
 If you having some weird and annoying slowness in 10.2 (or perhaps even 10.1) some of the options below may help you.
-We’re not convinced that these tips have solved our problems, but they seem to help.
+We're not convinced that these tips have solved our problems, but they seem to help.

 **1. Try not to use Personal Geodatabases (PGDB) (.mdb) format.**